ClementBM/clementbm.github.io/_drafts/2023-01-18-nltk-dunning-likelihood-collocation.md

 ---
 layout: post
-title:  "Get collocations with Dunning likelihood method"
+title:  "Get collocations with Dunning likelihood ratio method"
-excerpt: "Explore a corpus with NLTK and the Dunning likelihood method to find common collocations"
+excerpt: "Explore a corpus with NLTK and the Dunning likelihood ratio method to find common collocations"
 date:   2023-01-18
 categories: [theory]
-tags: [NLTK, NLP, statistic]
+tags: [NLTK, NLP, statistic, collocation]
 ---

 ![Grape vine fruit](/assets/2023-01-18/pexels-maur%C3%ADcio-mascaro-9192252.jpg)

 # Collocation
-Cooccureence are close to collocationn, which is a form of idiomatic expression caused by a systematic coocurrence.
-Can be contrasted with "free phrases", expressions where all of the members are chosen freely, based exclusively on their meaning and the message that the speaker wishes to communicate.

-> Choueka (1988):
+A collocation is an expression consisting of two or more words that correspond to some conventional way of saying things.

 > [A collocation is defined as] a sequence of two or more consecutive words, that has characteristics of a syntactic and semantic unit, and whose exact and unambiguous meaning or connotation cannot be derived directly from the meaning or connotation of its components.

-A collocation is an expression consisting of two or more words that correspond to some conventional way of saying things.
+>
+> Choueka (1988)

+Collocation is special case of co-occurrence, or "free phrases", where all of the members are chosen freely, based exclusively on their meaning and the message that the speaker wishes to communicate.

-## Properties
+## Properties of collocation

 ### Non-compositionality
 Collocation are characterized by limited *compositionality* in that there is usually an element of meaning added to the combination of the meaning of each part.

 Idioms are the most extreme examples of non-compositionality.
-Idioms like to kick the bucket or to hear it through the grapevine only have an indirect historical relationship to the meanings of the parts of the expression.
+Idioms like **to kick the bucket** or **to hear it through the grapevine** only have an indirect historical relationship to the meanings of the parts of the expression.
 We are not talking about buckets or grapevines literally when we use these idioms.

 ### Non-substitutability
 We cannot substitute near-synonyms for the components of a collocation.
-For example, we can’t say yellow wine instead of white wine even though yellow is as good a description of the color of white wine as white is (it is kind of a yellowish white).
+For example, we can’t say **yellow wine** instead of **white wine** even though yellow is as good a description of the color of white wine as white is (it is kind of a yellowish white).

 ### Non-modifiability
 Many collocations cannot be freely modified with additional lexical material or through grammatical transformations.
 This is especially true for frozen expressions like idioms.
-For example, we can’t modify frog in to get a frog in one’s throat into to get an ugly frog in one’s throat although usually nouns like frog can be modified by adjectives like ugly.
-Similarly, going from singular to plural can make an idiom ill-formed, for example in people as poor as church mice.
+For example, we can’t modify frog in **to get a frog in one’s throat** into **to get an ugly frog in one’s throat** although usually nouns like frog can be modified by adjectives like ugly.
+Similarly, going from singular to plural can make an idiom ill-formed, for example in **people as poor as church mice**.

 ## Types
-Collocation include:
+There a various types of collocations:
-* noun phrases, like *strong tea* and *weapons of mass destruction*
+* **noun phrases**, like *strong tea* and *weapons of mass destruction*
-* phrasal verbs, like *to make up*, verb particle constructions, important part of the lexicon of English, combination of a main verb and a particle, often correspond to a single lexeme in other languages, often non-adjancent words
+* **phrasal verbs**, like *to make up*, verb particle constructions, important part of the lexicon of English, combination of a main verb and a particle, often correspond to a single lexeme in other languages, often non-adjancent words
-* stock phrases, like *the rich and powerful*
-* subtle and not-easily-explainable patterns of word usage, like *a stiff breeze*, or *broad daylight*
-* A phraseme also called a "set phrase" or "idiomatic phrase", "multi-word expression", or "idiom" is a multi word utterance where at least one of whose components is selectionnaly constrained or restricted by linguistic convention such that it is not freely chosen.
-* "infinite patience", constrained by the convention of the English language.
-* Saying, or a proverb, figure of speech, foxed expression
-* light verbs, like make a decision or do a favor.
+* **light verbs**, like *make a decision* or *do a favor*.
 There is hardly anything about the meaning of make, take or do that would explain why we have to say *make a decision* instead of *take a decision* and *do a favor* instead of *make a favor*
+* **stock phrases**, like *the rich and powerful*
+* **subtle and not-easily-explainable patterns of word usage**, like *a stiff breeze*, or *broad daylight*
+* **phraseme** or **set phrase** is a multi word utterance where at least one of whose components is selectionnaly constrained or restricted by linguistic convention such that it is not freely chosen.
-* idiom, completely frowzen expressions, like proper nouns
+* **idiomatic phrase** or **idiom**, completely frowzen expressions, like proper nouns
-* proper nouns, proper names, quite different from lexical collocation but usually included
+  * **proper nouns**, **proper names**, quite different from lexical collocation but usually included
+  * **saying** or a proverb, figure of speech, foxed expression
-* terminological expressions, objects in technical domains, often fairly compositional but instances that have to be treated consistently for ...
+* **terminological expressions**, objects in technical domains, often fairly compositional but instances that have to be treated consistently for translation (for instance).

-Social implications of language use and language teaching are just the type of problem that British linguists following a Firthian approach are interested in.

 ## Applications in NLP
 Collocations are important for a number of applications:
-* natural language generation (to make sure that the output sounds natural and mistakes like powerful tea or to take a decision are avoided)
+* **natural language generation**, to make sure that the output sounds natural and mistakes like powerful tea or to take a decision are avoided
-* computational lexicography (to automatically identify the important collocations to be listed in a dictionary entry)
+* **computational lexicography**, to automatically identify the important collocations to be listed in a dictionary entry
-* word tokenizer/parsing (so that preference can be given to parses with natural collocations)
+* **word tokenizer/parsing**, so that preference can be given to parses with natural collocations
-* and corpus linguistic research (for instance, the study of social phenomena like the reinforcement of cultural stereotypes through language (Stubbs 1996))
+* **corpus linguistic research**, the study of social phenomena like the reinforcement of cultural stereotypes through language (Stubbs 1996)

 ## Co-occurrence VS Collocation
+In linguistics, co-occurrence is an above-chance frequency of occurrence of two or more terms in the same text (phrase, paragraph, corpus...), from a text corpus alongside each other in a certain order.

+Co-occurrence is the co presence statistically significative of two or multiple unit within the same contextual window.

+Co-occurrence can be seen an extension of word counting in higher dimensions.

-Some have included cases of words that are strongly associated with each other, but do not necessarily occur in a common grammatical unit and with a particular order, cases like doctor – nurse or plane – airport.
-It is probably best to restrict collocations to the narrower sense of grammatically bound elements that occur in a particular order and use the terms association and co-occurrence for the more general phenomenon of words that are likely to be used in the same context.
+Co-occurences or terms association are graphemes where words are strongly associated with each other, but do not necessarily occur in a common grammatical unit and with a particular order, cases like doctor - nurse or plane - airport.

 When it's proved that there is a semantical or gramatical dependency between two words, we call it collocation.

-Location are "stable" coocurrence, group of words forming one lexical unit with a typical/own/particular meaning

-# Co-occurrence

-In linguistics, co-occurrence is an above-chance frequency of occurrence of two or more terms in the same text (phrase, paragraph, corpus...), from a text corpus alongside each other in a certain order.
+It's possible that terms are mutally dependent when the use of the two is very frequent.

+## Co-occurence and semantic field and isotopy
 Co-occurrence in this linguistic sense can be interpreted as an indicator of semantic proximity or an idiomatic expression.
 Corpus linguistics and its statistic analyses reveal patterns of co-occurrences within a language and enable to work out typical collocations for its lexical items.

-A co-occurrence restriction is identified when linguistic elements never occur together.
-Analysis of these restrictions can lead to discoveries about the structure and development of a language.

-Co-occurrence can be seen an extension of word counting in higher dimensions.
-Co-occurrence can be quantitatively described using measures like correlation or mutual information.

-It's possible that terms are mutally dependent when the use of the two is very frequent.

-Co-occurrence is the co presence statistically significative of two or multiple unit within the same contextual window.
+Location are "stable" coocurrence, group of words forming one lexical unit with a typical/own/particular meaning.

+When two words or other linguistic unit, have a semantical relationship, cooccurrence notion is at the base of thematic, semantic field, isotopy.

+It is a more general association of words that are likely to be used in the same context.

+In semantic and semiotiquen, isotopy is the redondancy of element in a corpus enabling to understand it?

+For example, the redondancy of the first person (I), make it easy to understand that the same person is talking.
+Redondancy of the same champ lexical enable us to understand that we are talking about the same theme.

-## Principal approaches to finding collocations
+## Principal approaches of finding collocations
 * selection of collocations by frequency
 * selection based on mean and variance of the distance between focal word and collocating word
 * hypothesis testing
-* and mutual information
+* mutual information

-## Cooccureence and champ lexical
-When two words or other linguistic unit, have a semantical relationship, cooccurrence notion is at the base of thematic, champ lexical, isotopie.

-## Isotopie
-In semantic and semiotiquen, isotopie is the redondancy of element in a corpus enabling to understand it?

-For example, the redondancy of the first person (I), make it easy to understand that the same person is talking.
-Redondancy of the same champ lexical enable us to understand that we are talking about the same theme.

 # Dunning likelihood ratio
 Likelihood ratios are another approach to hypothesis testing.
 We will see below that they are more appropriate for sparse data than the $$\chi^2$$ test.
 But they also have the advantage that the statistic we are computing, a likelihood ratio, is more interpretable than the $$\chi^2$$ statistic.